VanAndelInstitute/lambdaR/README.md

 ```
 Save this as /opt/bootstrap, and don't forget to `chmod 755` it to make it executable.

+Obviously, we could get a lot more fancy by sending the script as a payload with the function request, passing environment variables, sending results to S3, etc. etc. Enhanced bootstrap scripts be provided in the future, and community contributions are solicited!

 ## Package it up

-Due to size constraints, we need to put R an its dependencies in separate layers, so we create two zipfiles (moving the aws folder out of the way as we do so)
+Due to size constraints, we need to put R and its dependencies in separate layers, so we create two zipfiles (moving the aws folder out of the way as we do so)

 ```
 sudo -s